CortexIntelligentAutomation/docs/content/en/docs/Reference/Exceptions/files-and-folders/InvalidFolderNameException.md

 ---
 title: "InvalidFolderNameException"
 linkTitle: "InvalidFolderNameException"
-description: "The exception thrown when folder name is invalid."
+description: "The exception thrown when a folder name is invalid."
 ---

 # {{< param title >}}